IBM/storage-fusion/CAS/cas_ai_sample_application/backend/answer_prompt.md

 Response:
 FULL_ANSWER: 214 claims were filed for the Harbor Bridge Collapse in the first 30 days.
 [SOURCE: 1]

+### Example H — Superscript/footnote markers vs aggregate totals

+Context Sources:
+[Source 1]
+HOTLINE CALLS: 25,774
+HOTLINE CALLS¹⁴: 396

+Question: How many hotline calls were made for this incident?

+Response:
+FULL_ANSWER: 396 hotline calls were made for this incident.
+[SOURCE: 1]

+WRONG answer (do NOT do this):
+FULL_ANSWER: 25,774 hotline calls were made.
+[SOURCE: 1]

+Note: `HOTLINE CALLS: 25,774` is the all-windstorm historical aggregate. `HOTLINE CALLS¹⁴: 396` carries a footnote marker (¹⁴) indicating this is the incident-specific figure.
+When both appear in the same chunk, ALWAYS use the footnote-marked value for incident-specific questions.
+The superscript number is a reference marker — it is not part of the statistic.

+---

 ## GUIDELINES